-Richard Lukas, Forgotten Holocaust: The Poles under German Occupation 1939-

-1944 (2017) If you were raised on the belief that only Jews suffered at the hands of the Nazis, you are in for a shock in reading this thorough account of the barbaric murder of 3 million Polish gentiles by the Germans during World War II as well as the cultural genocide of Poland (the systematic German practice of destroying any traces of Polish culture).
-The book also includes the story of ŻEGOTA, the underground organization that helped to save thousands of Jews, and an annotated list of Poles executed by Germans for helping the Jews.
+Richard Lukas, Forgotten Holocaust: The Poles under German Occupation 1939-1944 (2017) If you grew up to believe that only Jews suffered at the hands of Nazis, here comes an enlightening account of the barbaric murder of 3 million Polish gentiles by the Germans and their systematic efforts to destroy Polish culture (cultural genocide of Poland).
+The book features also the story of ŻEGOTA, the only in Europe organization that saved thousands of Jews, and an annotated list of Poles executed by Germans for helping the Jews.

-Richard Lukas, Out of the Inferno: Poles Remember the Holocaust (1989) An anthology of gripping recollections of 60 Poles who survived the atrocities of German occupation of Poland in World War II.
-Many stories focus on participation in resistance and/or efforts to help/ save Jewish countrymen - even though German occupiers punished them by death to the helpers and their families.
+Witold Pilecki, The Auschwitz Volunteer: Beyond Bravery (2012) The unforgettable story written by the Polish officer who volunteered to be taken to Auschwitz, where he produced the first eyewitness accounts of Auschwitz atrocities anthology of gripping recollections of 60 Poles who survived the atrocities of German occupation of Poland (1995-1945).
+Many stories focus on the participation in resistance and efforts to save Jewish countrymen - even though German occupiers punished the helpers and their families by death.